Motorized Foot Scooters

 Scooter renters must download the scooter company’s app and enter into a rental agreement with specific terms and conditions.
 The company rental agreements currently require a photo of the customer’s driver’s license, a credit/debit/prepaid card number, and customer contact information.

-Once an appropriate parking spot is found, the rental is ended by tapping the “End” button on the app, and by taking a photo documenting the parking location.
+Once an appropriate parking spot is found, the rental is ended by tapping the “End” (or similar) button on the app, and by taking a photo documenting the parking location.

 What are the basic requirements to rent a scooter?